Mostafa-Tarek/Map-My-World-Robot/README.md

 * you have to drive your robot with low velocity while moving  in a straight line and a little bit when you spinnig (rotating).

-* you increase the number of your features in your Env.
+* increasing the number of your features in your Env.

 * beside tuning the rtabmap-pkg